 Just make sure that your child brushes their teeth and tongue after they use their inhaler or rinses their mouth.

-This should be done every single time they use their steroid inhaler to help prevent Thrush from occuring.
+This should be done every single time they use their steroid inhaler to help prevent Thrush from occurring.

 Oh, I didn't know that steroids were different from one another.

 But I’m still kind of worried that Kevin might become addicted to his medication – is this true?

 Inhaled steroids will not lead to addiction or dependence.

 If your child’s doctor recommends they use an inhaled steroid, that means their asthma isn’t under good control and that we can do a lot better.

 Remember, inhaled steroids won't work right away, and you won't notice that they are working.

 However, if you use them consistently, then over time your child's asthma will be under much better control.